dhritismanoffl/prompt-injection-detection-api/README.md

 # Prompt Injection Detection API

-A lightweight API for detecting prompt injection, jailbreak, and exfiltration attempts **before input reaches an LLM**.
+A lightweight API for detecting prompt injection, jailbreak, and exfiltration attempts **before input reaches the LLM**.

 ---